jmillerv/go-dj/README.md

 The `web_radio` file is able to take in a web radio address and play it through your go-dj.

 ## Feature Requests
 I've built this out for my purposes and released it to the public when I considered it feature complete.
 Suggestions are welcome for adding additional features and I will accept PRs that extend go-dj.

-I will do paid development work on this project.
-Reach out at <insert_email>.
-Quotes start at $300.
+In addition, I will do paid development work on this project.
+Should you want a feature added, reach out at <insert_email>.
+Quotes start at $300 and the request must fall within the scope and vision of the project.